 DVR will be priced at $2/month or $20/year.
 Extended (14-day) guide data will be priced at $1/mo or $10/year and will require an Internet connection.
 The two can be used independently of each other.
 Obviously, extended guide data will make DVR easier to use.

-Most premier 4K content will soon be copy protected.
+Broadcasters may decide to copy protect ATSC 3.0 broadcasts, as specified by the ATSC, in the future.
 Our goal is to allow all M1 units to be upgradeable to support copy protected broadcasts.
-Copy-protection support requires NEXTGEN TV logo certification.
 At this time we believe that we will be able to upgrade all shipped units by offering swap-out replacement units.
 A round-trip shipping charge will apply.
 We are still researching this issue.
-There is some risk that M1 units may not be upgradeable to support DRM.
+There is some risk that M1 units may not be upgradeable to support copy protected content.

-We realize that our customers have been really patient with us despite repeated delays.
-In order the show our gratitude we are offering 3 years of free DVR subscription, valued at $60, with the following terms: 1.
-This offer will expire after July 4.
-That is 11:59pm PT, July 4, 2022.
+We had offered 3 years of free DVR subscription, valued at $60, to customers who purchased or ordered their devices before July 5, 2022 1.
+This credit will appear in your 'My Account' soon.
 2. The three year period will start when we make DVR software available via auto update, not when you actually start using it.
 3. The $60 value of the 3-year subscription may not be used for guide data or any other subscriptions we may offer in the future.
-4. The DVR subscription will automatically appear in your account.
-You do not need to do anything to claim it.